napari/napari.github.io/tutorials/fundamentals/image.md

 show a exceptionally large image napari will try and compute pyramids for you unless you tell it not too.

-You can use the `is_pyramid` keyword argument to specify if your data is an image pyramid or not.
+You can use the `multiscale` keyword argument to specify if your data is an image pyramid or not.
 If you don't provide this value, then will try and guess whether your data is or needs to be an image pyramid.